Create Random Dungeons with Snippets

 • 15: Eastern Exit

-For our first dungeon, we pick 2: The southern one where the player will spawn, and the northern one where the player continues their journey.
+For our first dungeon, we pick 2: The southern one where the player will spawn and the northern one where the player continues their expedition.
 Draw something like this:

-Feel free to choose a different width or height, e.g. having a larger door.
-If you don’t want to visually emphasize where the player spawns, you can safely keep this tile blank.
+Feel free to choose a different width or height, e.g., having a larger door.
+When you don’t want to visually emphasize where the player spawns, you can safely keep this tile blank.

 Spawn Locations

-Usually, all exits have one Spawn Location defined.
+All exits must have a Spawn Location defined.
 This is required so the plugin knows where exactly the player should spawn.
-A Spawn Location is a single Region Tile with a specific Id.
+A Spawn Location is a single Region Tile with a specific ID.

 • 6: Southern Spawn Location